barisalparslan1/Statistic_Selection_and_MCMC/README.md

 # Statistic Selection and MCMC for Differentially Private Bayesian Estimation

 # Brief information about the work
 In this work we focused on Bayesian estimation of an unknown population parameter when a certain statistic is shared with a noise to provide differential privacy.
-We compared statistics in terms of Fisher information and Mean Squared Error of a Bayesian estimator uses that statistic.
-For the estimating numerical values of Fisher information and estimating a parameter we utilized state-of-art MCMC algorithms.
+We compared statistics in terms of Fisher information and Mean Squared Error of their Bayesian estimator.
+For estimating numerical values of Fisher information and  parameters, we utilized state-of-art MCMC algorithms.
 For details and the results please check the manuscript.

 Barış Alparslan and Sinan Yıldırım